polyfy/polylith/readme.md

 ## Build

 This tool doesn't include any `build` command.
-To build an artifact out of an environment, we should instead use scripts and maybe a build tool, or create our own build functions that we access via tools.deps.
+To build an artifact out of a project, we should instead use scripts and maybe a build tool, or create our own build functions that we access via tools.deps.
 We think they will do a better job and give us the level of control, flexibility and power we need.

-Let's say we want to create an executable jar file out of the `command-line` environment.
+Let's say we want to create an executable jar file out of the `command-line` project.
 First, we create a `scripts` directory at the workspace root and copy this [build-uberjar.sh](https://github.com/polyfy/polylith/blob/master/scripts/build-uberjar.sh) to it:
 ```sh